leftthomas/CycleGAN/README.md

 ## Results

 The model is trained on one NVIDIA GTX TITAN (12G) GPU.
-Here are some examples, on the left is the original image, and on the right is the generated image.
+Here are some examples, and the pretrained model could be downloaded from [BaiduYun](https://pan.baidu.com/s/15UObWkmPy2p2OqmXgWPIVA), the extractor code is `qjyg`.

 ![vis](result/vis.png)